 “TCEQ” – Texas Commission on Environmental Quality, the successor to the Texas Natural Resource Conservation Commission, which is the state agency that provides for the protection of human health, welfare, and the environment by reducing emissions, discharges and wastes that adversely affect air quality and surface-water quality in the state, and by protecting the quality of groundwater in certain associated aquifers that are hydrologically linked to surface water.

 “Test Well” or “Aquifer Test Well” – a well that is constructed to be used solely for hydrogeological evaluation of the aquifer(s) at a prospective location, and assessment of prospective use of water at that location.
-It includes wells used in “pump-testing” an aquifer as the production well; it may also be used as an observation well.
+It includes wells used in “pump-testing” an aquifer as the production well; the same well may also be used when not producing water as an observation well.
 A Test Well is a Non-exempt Well that is authorized under a General Permit by Rule.

 “Unreasonable Impact(s)” – a significant drawdown of the water table or reduction in artesian pressure as a result of pumping from a well or well field that contributes to, causes, or will cause significant adverse groundwater conditions in those wells in use on adjacent property and/or an applicable Desired Future Condition to not be achieved.